learn-co-curriculum/octopress-setup/README.md

 ### A Little on Github Pages

 [Github Pages](http://pages.github.com/) is a service that will allow you to use github to host static HTML websites.
 It works in a sort of weird way.
 User Pages live in a special repository dedicated to only the Pages files.
 This repository uses the account name to create a url address for the blog.
-To do so create a [new repository](https://github.com/new) and call it `username.github.io` where username is your user name.
+To do so create a [new repository](https://github.com/new) and call it `username.github.io` where username is your user name, but ___DO NOT CREATE A README WITH THE REPO___.
+(It will prevent you from pushing to github and deploying the site.)
 This will become the web address Github hosts your blog on.

 - This repository must use the username/username.github.io naming scheme.
 - Content from the `master` branch will be used to build and publish the Pages.
 Because of this, the master branch cannot contain the source code for our blog, but rather `master` ** can only contain statically generated HTML.**